stepzen-dev/stepzen-mysql/README.md

 Now click 'Settings' and 'Reveal Config Vars'.
 For the value of `CLEARDB_DATABASE_URL` you should see a string formatted like `mysql://USERNAME:PASSWORD@HOSTNAME/DB_NAME`.
 You'll use this info for setting up a new connection in your MySQL Workbench in the next few steps.

-NOTE: in the `DB_NAME`, leave off the `?` and everything after it.
+>NOTE: in the `DB_NAME`, leave off the `?` and everything after it.

 ## Seeding your database from MySQL Workbench

 Open up MySQL workbench.
-Click the home icon at the top left corner.
+* Click the home icon at the top left corner.
-Next to 'MySQL Connections' click the + button, then name your connection (whatever you want) and enter the USERNAME and HOSTNAME from your heroku account.
+* Next to 'MySQL Connections' click the + button, then name your connection whatever you want
+* Enter the `USERNAME` and `HOSTNAME` from your heroku account.
 You can leave the port as it is.
-Click 'Store in Keychain'and add your PASSWORD.
+* Click 'Store in Keychain'and add your `PASSWORD`.
-Click 'Test Connection'.
+* Click 'Test Connection'.
 You won't need a default schema.
-Once you hit 'OK' on the notification that your connection was successful, hit 'OK' again.
+* Once you hit 'OK' on the notification that your connection was successful, hit 'OK' again.
-Click on your connection to open it.
+* Click on your connection to open it.

 Click the 'schemas' tab on the top left.
 Double click the name of your schema on the left to make sure it is selected, and copy and paste this code: